Glossary Term

 A RECORD

-An A record is a DNS entry that maps a hostname to an IPv4 address.
+An A record is a DNS entry that maps a hostname to an IPv4 address, the number a browser looks up to find the right server.
 It is the simplest and most fundamental DNS record type: when example.com has an A record pointing to 76.76.21.21, that is the address browsers look up when someone visits the domain.
-AAAA records are the IPv6 equivalent.
-Every domain that serves web traffic has at least one A or AAAA record.
-You usually edit A records inside the DNS panel of your registrar or DNS provider (Cloudflare, Route 53, Namecheap, Google Domains), and changes propagate worldwide within minutes to a few hours depending on the TTL.
+Each A record is one line in a zone file: a hostname, the record type, a TTL (cache duration in seconds, commonly 300 to 86400), and the target IPv4 address.
+A hostname can hold several A records for load balancing or failover, and subdomains need their own entries.
+AAAA records do the same job for IPv6.
+Every domain serving web traffic needs at least one A or AAAA record, though CNAMEs often handle subdomains instead.
+You edit A records inside your registrar or DNS provider's panel (Cloudflare, Route 53, Namecheap, Google Domains); changes propagate worldwide within minutes to a few hours depending on TTL.

 How it works